annotation/stam/README.md

 The following classes are part of the *extended data model* and are auxiliary structures used by implementations to delivered specific functionality rather than core structure to model the actual data.
-These are should be taken *RECOMMENDATIONS* and *NOT REQUIREMENTS*.
+These are should be taken as *RECOMMENDATIONS* and *NOT REQUIREMENTS*.
 They are typically not part of any serialisation.
 In the UML diagram, they are drawn in blue.
 Specifications *MAY* deviate from these and implement things in another matter.
 Although STAM does prescribe what functionality must be implemented (see the [functionality](#Functionality)